 It's nearly impossible to learn the tools of economics without working problems.
-So, I will assign weekly problem sets every Wednesday.
+So, I will assign weekly problem sets every Thursday.
 These assignments will be not collected, and rough solutions will be posted along with the assignments.
-You are encouraged to do the problems as preparation for the exams.
-As an extra incentive to keep up with the problem sets, I will collect problem sets five times during the quarter (Jan 20, 27, Feb 17, Feb 24, and March 2).
-You should turn in 4 (or more) completed problems from the previous week's assignment.
-I will give you a check (+1 point) or a check minus (+ 1⁄2 point) for your submission (or a zero in extreme cases).
-These points will be extra credit and added to your final percentage grade.
+You are encouraged to do the problems as preparation for the exams and quizzes.